PuneetGopinath/DhruvMitna/README.md

 - I like reading, solving rubix's cubes, learning new things and coding!
 - I am from India.
-- I develop console apps
+- I develop console apps.

 <br />